nice-registry/owner-profiles/readme.md

 ## Usage

-This module exports a [leveldb] database with npm username strings as keys and user profile objects as values.
+As of version 2, this module exports a [leveldb] database with npm username strings as keys and user profile objects as values.

 ```js
 const profiles = require('owner-profiles')